Allegheny-Computer-Science-203-S2020/cs203-S2020-conduct/conduct.md

 ### Decisions

-A majority of people in a group should agree upon a given decision before it can be implemented.
+A majority of people in a group should agree upon a given decision before it's implemented.
 Decisions should be made on the basis of supporting evidence that show that the choice would be reasonable and productive.
 When unsure about making a decision it is a good idea to defer to a TA or the professor.
 Before enacting a decision you should reach out to other groups whom the choice you made will affect.
-Teams should determine how long a decision will take to implement.
-Group decisions should not be foreboding, but should unite the group to solve a problem together!
+Teams will determine how long a decision will take to implement.
+Group decisions won't be foreboding, but should unite the group to solve a problem together!

 * **Acceptable Conduct (A):**